The NHS is in many ways one big supply chain.

 The best of human and machine intelligence

-To find out more about our decision intelligence software Frontier, click here.
+To find out more about how Computational Twin architecture in the intelligence software Frontier delivers, click here.